BrittainThomp/GoSysLog/README.md

-# GoSysLog
+# GoTools
-A program written in Go to upload logs, or really anything you like, to an FTP server.
+A collection of any tools I write in GoLang